fangzhou-xie/rethnicity/cran-comments.md

 There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
+* checking installed package size ...
+NOTE installed size is 28.0Mb sub-directories of 1Mb or more: include   1.9Mb libs     24.5Mb models    1.6Mb

-  This is the initial submission of the package.
+* The LSTM model is built natively in C++ and the result binary is large.